TheBB/spaceline/README.md

 Set `powerline-default-separator` to configure this.
 The docstring for that variable enumerates the choices.

+Each separator comes in two directions: left and right.
+The variables `spaceline-separator-dir-left` and `spaceline-separator-dir-right` specify which directions to alternate between on the left and right side, respectively.

+For example, to use only one direction on each side (looks good with the `arrow` separator style), you can use

+    (setq spaceline-separator-dir-left '(left . left))
+    (setq spaceline-separator-dir-right '(right . right))

+By default, the directions alternate between each segment.

 ### Hooks

 The hook `spaceline-pre-hook` is executed before rendering the modeline.
 Don't